karan109/Traffic-Density-Estimation/Transforms/README.md

-All transformed images are stored here.
+All transformed images are saved here.